ltgcgo/docs/src/shx/README.md

 Scripts will be run with Bash when present.
 If not, they'll be run with any supported shell.

-## Standard actions
+## Standard utilities
-`shx` comes with a collection of QoL standard actions.
+`shx` comes with a collection of QoL standard utilities.

 * `amend`: Update and amend the current commit, then push to remote.
 * `build`: A placeholder action for projects using `shx` to build themselves.